 Guests went home with a full tummy and a cute candles provided by Honey Hunter UK.

-The big question is, will we do it again?
-I am still recovering from the night BUT I do have a blog page dedicated to future supperclubs, so I guess I have no other choice, do I?
+I am still recovering from the night BUT I do have a blog page dedicated to all my events and workshops, so I guess I have no other choice, do I?
 If you want to be informed when our next supperclub is, please e-mail me at kimberly(at)thelittleplantation(dot)co(dot)uk and I'll gladly add you to our supperclub mailing list.